Dinh-SM/Mini-Project-MOGAMUN/README.md

 # Mini-Project-MOGAMUN

-Translation of the MOGAMUN algorithm in Python.
+Translation of the MOGAMUN algorithm in Python as part of a biological networks modeling course.

 # Citation